New technology gives local college students digital anatomy lesson

-VIRGINIA BEACH, Va. — Working with cadavers is critical for most careers in the medical field.
+VIRGINIA BEACH, Va. — Working with cadavers, a corpse, is critical for most careers in the medical field.

 “I was pretty concerned about the cadaver thing,” said aspiring registered nurse Anna Wilson.